LBHackney-IT/lbh-adult-social-care-api/README.md

 and two deployment branches:

 - `master` which deploys to Staging and Production
+- `staging` which deploys to Staging
-- `develop` which deploys to Staging
+- `develop` which deploys to Development

 This means pull request merges into `master` and `development` both trigger a deployment to Staging, but only `master` can trigger a deployment for Production.